 Under Class II conditions, even with an OSP coating on the Cu, wetted distances substantially decreased with the RMA flux.
+Capillary flow was somewhat diminished with the CA flux but good wetting was still obtained.
+The wetting peaks remain fairly constant at approximately 5 mm with the LS flux before and after aging.
+Wetting distances decreased across all temperature ranges for all fluxes.

-This was particularly true for the baseline-RMA capillary flow tests.
-Figure 5 illustrates baseline versus Class II wetting with RMA flux for the 30 mil linewidth.
+The 30 mil line best reflects the capillary flow trends, as predicted by the 0.5 linewidth to pad radius ratio ( $\delta/r$ ) relationship described earlier.
+The wetted distance generally peaked on the 30 mil line at each test temperature.
+This was particularly true for the baseline-RMA capillary flow tests (Fig 2).
+Figure 3 illustrates baseline versus Class II wetting with RMA flux for the 30 mil linewidth.
+Under these test conditions, capillary flow significantly decreased after aging.
 Only 10-30% of the baseline wetting distance was recovered.
+Increasing the test temperature on the aged coupons slightly improved solder flow.